-Yannick Bindert is a New York-based photographer with a focus on wildlife, travel, and surf.
+Yannick Bindert is an American photographer with a focus in wildlife, travel, and surf.

-In 2009 and 2010, he organized three solo exhibits in coordination with local surf organizations near his hometown in Bretagne, France.
+In 2009 and 2010, he organized three solo exhibits in coordination with local surf organizations in Bretagne, France.

 In October 2013 he was featured in “Connecting Ends”, a group exhibit at the School of Visual Arts Gallery in New York, NY.

 In February 2014, he was featured in and participated in the organization of “Natural Selection”, a group show hosted at Calumet Photographic, NY.

 In July 2015, he was featured in the Soho Photo Gallery’s National Photography Competition exhibit, juried by Elizabeth Avedon in New York, NY.